mothering as a verb. wife in a queer marriage. proud slut for life.

 -

-The average client works with me from about 3-10 sessions before transitioning to experiential sessions and/or taking a break to more fully integrate the work.
-Almost all of my clients return to me after a year or two to pick up where we left off or when new things have come up.
+Most clients work with me for about 3 to 10 sessions before moving on to experiential sessions or taking a break to fully integrate the work.
+Nearly all return within a year or two to continue where we left off or to address new developments in their lives.

-bell hooks, james baldwin, adrienne maree brown, dr. kim tallbear, dr. devon price, ericka hart, thihn nhat than, alok, kimberly ann johnson
+bell hooks, james baldwin, adrienne maree brown, dr. kim tallbear, dr. devon price, thich nhat hanh, alok vaid-menon, anais nin, kimberly ann johnson

-Growing up a Mexican-American blended family, Apprentice to Midwife+ Sexological Bodyworker Pati Garcia, Living abroad, The Charismatic Church in the early 00’s, narrowly escaping purity culture, Giving advice while Bartending throughout my 20’s, OF Creator + Cam Girl, Mothering Two Littles, communal living, Open Marriage —-> Queering Marriage, late-diagnosed adhd/neurodivergence, decolonize everything, no one is free until everyone is free
+Growing up in a Mexican-American blended family, The Charismatic Church in the early 00’s, narrowly escaping purity culture, Living abroad, Giving advice while bartending throughout my 20s, Apprentice to Midwife + Sexological Bodyworker Pati Garcia, LA kinky art scene, OF Creator + Cam Girl, Mothering Two Littles, communal living, Open Marriage —> Queering Marriage, Spending countless hours on dating apps, engaging in all kinds of relationships from sugar to vanilla to kinky, Late-diagnosed ADHD/neurodivergent, Decolonize everything, no one is free until everyone is free.

 Certified Sexologist + Intimacy Coach through the S omatica Institute